LukeSmithxyz/mutt-wizard/README.md

 	* Configure notmuch with all accounts.
 	* A prompt for adding encypted passwords for each account available.
 		* Or directions for adding plain text passwords if desired.

-### Todo: Add settings for email accounts not unified by one domain